rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 While many users will browse GitHub, we will curate an AI quickstart catalog on redhat.com.
 [PUBLISHING.md](PUBLISHING.md) describes our publication process.

-In the meantime, we will use the renowned [ai-on-openshift.io](https://ai-on-openshift.io) site for promotion and cataloging.

-Here's how it works:
-* [ai-on-openshift.io](https://ai-on-openshift.io) is built using GH Actions and mkdocs
-* We use `git submodule` to drop quickstarts in appropriate locations
-* mkdocs picks up your README converting to html (this is why READMEs are so important)
-* GH Actions will pull your latest changes even though the submodule in main isn't updated

-There are 2 ways to list your quickstart:
-1. Request publication using the issue template in the ai-on-openshift.io repository
-2. Be resonsive to GitHub issues and requests to promote from the AI BU

 ## Can I deploy and share a working example?